2000–01 San Antonio Spurs season

+The Spurs led the NBA in home-game attendance, with an attendance of 913,176 at the Alamodome during the regular season.
 Following the season, Anderson was traded along with Steve Kerr to the Portland Trail Blazers, while Johnson re-signed as a free agent with the Denver Nuggets, Samaki Walker signed with the Los Angeles Lakers, and Elliott retired after twelve seasons in the NBA, eleven in which he spent playing with the Spurs.